Kofi Esaw: Career

-Esaw was appointed as Minister of Foreign Affairs and Regional Cooperation on 15 September 2008 as part of the government headed by Prime Minister Gilbert Houngbo.
+Esaw was appointed Minister of Foreign Affairs and Regional Cooperation on 15 September 2008 as part of the government headed by Prime Minister Gilbert Houngbo.
 He had previously been the Ambassador of Togo to Ethiopia for four years, beginning on 29 September 2004; while serving as Ambassador to Ethiopia, he was also Togo's Ambassador to the African Union, which is headquartered in Addis Ababa, Ethiopia.

-Esaw was appointed as Ambassador to Ethiopia in early August 2004.
+Esaw was appointed Ambassador to Ethiopia in early August 2004.
 During the diplomatic crisis that followed the death of Togolese President Gnassingbé Eyadéma in February 2005, Esaw defended the succession of Eyadema's son, Faure Gnassingbé, at a meeting of the African Union.
 According to Esaw, the father-son succession, which was widely deemed unconstitutional, was necessary because Togo faced "a very dangerous situation", saying that "there was the prospect of unrest and the only way to avoid the unrest was to take the action we did."
 The African Union's disapproval of the succession led to its decision to suspend Togo from the organization at the same meeting; Esaw was asked to leave the meeting following the suspension.

-Esaw was appointed as Minister of Justice and Relations with the Institutions of the Republic on 17 September 2013.
+Esaw was appointed Minister of Justice and Relations with the Institutions of the Republic on 17 September 2013.